Henry Petroski: Career

 Before beginning his work at Duke in 1980, Petroski worked at the University of Texas at Austin from 1968–74 and for the Argonne National Laboratory from 1975–80.
-Petroski is the Aleksandar S. Vesic Professor of Civil Engineering and a professor of history at Duke University.
+Petroski was the Aleksandar S. Vesic Professor of Civil Engineering and a professor of history at Duke University.

 In 2004, Petroski was appointed to the United States Nuclear Waste Technical Review Board and was reappointed in 2008.

-Petroski has received honorary degrees from Clarkson University, Trinity College, Valparaiso University and Manhattan College.
-He is a registered professional engineer in Texas, a Distinguished Member of the American Society of Civil Engineers, and a member of the American Academy of Arts and Sciences, the American Philosophical Society and the National Academy of Engineering.
+Petroski had received honorary degrees from Clarkson University, Trinity College, Valparaiso University and Manhattan College.
+He was registered professional engineer in Texas, a Distinguished Member of the American Society of Civil Engineers, and a member of the American Academy of Arts and Sciences, the American Philosophical Society and the National Academy of Engineering.